Attribution is required when using geoBoundaries.

 gb_set_cache_dir(newdir)

-#> ℹ To install your `cache_dir` path for use in future sessions run this function with `install = TRUE`.
+#> ℹ To use this cache_directory in future sessions, run this function with `install = TRUE`.

 example <- gb_get_adm0("Vatican City", quiet = FALSE)